nicolehao34/nicolehao34.github.io/_portfolio/interpolative-decomposition-pruning.md

 STAT (Shrinking Transformers After Training) is a novel retraining-free compression method for transformer models based on interpolative decomposition.
 This research addresses the critical challenge of deploying large language models efficiently by reducing their computational requirements without sacrificing accuracy.

+This project is a continuation of [research from Prof. Anil Damle's group](https://papers.nips.cc/paper_files/paper/2022/hash/f8928b073ccbec15d35f2a9d39430bfd-Abstract-Conference.html).
+Special thanks to Prof. Anil Damle and Megan Renz for advising me on this work.

 ## Research Problem

 Modern transformer models (BERT, GPT, etc.) achieve state-of-the-art performance but are prohibitively large for deployment: